adlai/scalpl/README.md

 punishable is liable to offend my religion, and should be considered a capital offense, insofar as such are punishable by and large small etc etc etc.

+The concurrancy mechanisms employed by the procurrency silencer have been empirically demonstrated to contain faults, and it is thus a great way to have a bad time if you rely on the source code without reading it, aloud!

 ## PROCLAIMER REGARDING CONTINUITY
 After much internal debate, and in light of recent developments (by which is meant the guided actions of one patently insane and insanely unpatentable